dotnet/AspNetCore.Docs/aspnetcore/blazor/components/event-handling.md

 In the following example, `UpdateHeading`:

-* Is called asynchronously when the button is selected.
+* Is called asynchronously when the button is clicked.
 * Waits two seconds before updating the heading.

 :::moniker range=">= aspnetcore-8.0"